edamla/mediterraneanagency/_books/2021-09-01-mercy-to-the-worlds-prophet-muhammad-pbuh.md

 # For adding excerpt add <!--more--> and break the line
 ---
-This book is the blissful capital of hearts, the light of the eyes of lovers, and a branch from the heav- ens of wisdom...
+This book is the blissful capital of hearts, the light of the eyes of lovers, and a branch from the heavens of wisdom...
 It is such a branch that the lights of truth burn at its ends...
 <!--more-->